anunay-bhatt/secure-serverless-reference-architecture/README.md

 ## Architecture and Infrastructural components

-The service uses AWS serverless components and the infratructure can be deployed via Terraform.
+The service uses AWS serverless components and the infratructure that can be deployed via Terraform.
 Below is a simple architecture:

 ## Security Controls